danbev/hacbs-dogma-policies/README.md

 currently not available in seedwing-policy-engine/Dogma (as far as I'm aware)

 ### HACBS rules custom results
-The rules in HACBS return a result which contains information about the success/failure.
-For example:
+In the [Rule output format](#rule-output-format) section we discussed the output format of rules which can look like the following:
 ```console
 {
   "code": "required_tasks.missing_required_task",